 At CO2Meter, we get just as excited about science fair projects as the students. we also get a vast amount of inquiries when it comes to science projects and research.

 So, it comes as no surprise when we heard from a 14-year old student named Matthew Siracusa and his inquiry on an upcoming project titled, ‘A Method for the Mobile Study of Fracking Sites.”

 Matthew was looking for a way to monitor the air around shale oil hydraulic fracturing (fracking) sites from a moving vehicle.
 About 50% of these sites in the US are currently being monitored.
-His project was to create a platform using off-the-shelf technology that would reduce the cost of public monitoring of all the sites.
-When it comes to the environment, I believe more raw data is better, so this seemed like a worthwhile project to me.
+His project was to create a platform using gas sensing technology that would reduce the cost of public monitoring of all the sites.

-Last month, I was pleasantly surprised when Matthew informed us that his project had been entered into the 2014 Google Science Fair.
-After winning a Google local award and becoming a regional finalist, he is now competing with students internationally for a $25,000 scholarship and prizes from Google, the National Geographic Society and others to further their interest in science.
+However, I was pleasantly surprised when Matthew informed us that his project had been entered into the Google Science Fair.
+After winning a Google local award and becoming a regional finalist, he has now gone on to compete with students internationally for a $25,000 scholarship and prizes from Google, the National Geographic Society and others to further their interest in science.

 For me, the project started out as a simple enough question: How do you inexpensively measure methane (CH4)?
 A typical non-dispersive infrared (NDIR) sensor to measure low concentrations (<1%) of CH4 are not only physically large, but are fairly expensive.